LibrariesHacked/librarieshacked.github.io/_posts/2021-06-23-library-catalogue-api.md

 Years ago I began a project to create an API that would search any UK public library catalogue.
 With the results provided as well-formatted data.
 It works by:

 1. Understanding each online catalogue 'type'.
 For example.
 Axiell's arena web catalogue.
-The code can knows how to search and find results from that catalogue.
+The code knows how to search and find results from that catalogue.

 2. It uses a [data file](https://github.com/LibrariesHacked/catalogues-api/blob/master/data/data.json) which has UK public library catalogues, what their web address is, and what type they are.